Culver City Wage and Hour Lawyer

 Breaks

-California employees are required to be given meals and rest breaks during their work shifts.
+Under the California Lunch Break Laws, employees are required to be given meals and rest breaks during their work shifts.
 Generally, they are due to receive one unpaid 30-minute meal break for every five hours worked and a paid 10-minute rest break for every four hours worked.
 If you work ten hours, you should be given a second unpaid 30-minute meal break.
 There are some exceptions to these requirements, though.
 If the nature of your job prevents you from vacating your duty, you may be given on-duty meal time if you sign a waiver.
 You may waive your meal break if your shift is six hours or less, and you may waive your second meal break if you work 12 hours or fewer on your shift and took your first meal break.

 Misclassification